MSukanec/archub/replit.md

 ```
 Changelog:
 - June 28, 2025.
-Complete Tasks admin system with hierarchical categories and accordion modal functionality
+Complete budget management system and project structure improvements
+  • Created ConstructionBudgets.tsx page with accordion-based budget management following ai-page-template.md structure
+  • Built NewBudgetModal.tsx with form fields matching Supabase budgets table: name, description, status, project_id
+  • Added useBudgets hook for complete CRUD operations on budgets with proper Supabase integration
+  • Added "Presupuestos" button to project sidebar Obra accordion positioned between "Resumen de Obra" and "Bitácora"
+  • Each budget displays in accordion with CustomTable for tasks, "+ Agregar Tarea" and delete buttons in header
+  • Moved SiteLogs.tsx to ConstructionLogs.tsx in src/pages/construction/ and removed src/pages/site/ folder
+  • Updated all route references from SiteLogs to ConstructionLogs in App.tsx for cleaner project structure
+  • Added CustomEmptyState to OrganizationProjects.tsx - shows when no projects exist with "Crear Primer Proyecto" action button
   • Fixed AdminTasks page import error - added missing useTasks hook import to resolve white screen issue
+  • Tasks table now displays real data from Supabase tasks table with proper organization filtering
+  • Hierarchical category system with three-level cascading dropdowns: Categoría → Subcategoría → Elemento (Categoría)
-  • Implemented accordion modal with single-section behavior - only one section can be open at a time with "Datos Básicos" expanded by default
+  • Accordion modal with single-section behavior - only one section can be open at a time with "Datos Básicos" expanded by default
-  • Fixed cancel button functionality using proper CustomModalFooter interface with onCancel and onSave props
-  • Updated useTasks hook to fetch authentic data from tasks table instead of returning empty array
-  • Removed unused ContactModal.tsx - NewContactModal.tsx is the only contact modal used in OrganizationContacts.tsx
-  • Built hierarchical category system with three-level cascading dropdowns: Categoría → Subcategoría → Elemento (Categoría)
-  • Added automatic name generation combining action + " de " + element fields when both are entered
-  • Created accordion structure with three sections: Datos Básicos, Costos, Lista de Materiales
-  • Tasks table now displays real data from Supabase tasks table filtered by organization_id
-  • Debug logging confirms successful data loading: "Muro de Ladrillos" task visible in console logs
 - June 27, 2025.
 Complete Tasks admin system and plan button transparency fixes
   • Fixed plan button background - removed white/colored backgrounds, now transparent in both collapsed and expanded states
   • Created complete AdminTasks.tsx page with comprehensive table interface, statistics cards, and CRUD operations